polla-fattah/R4NTR/_chapters/010-r-programming/010-chapter01.md

 RStudio also supports reproducibility, a critical aspect of modern research.
 With built-in tools like R Markdown and Git, you can create dynamic reports and reproducible workflows, ensuring that your work can be revisited, verified, or extended easily.
 Additionally, RStudio’s cross-platform compatibility ensures a consistent experience across Windows, macOS, and Linux, making it universally accessible.

 Finally, RStudio’s extensibility is a major advantage.
-It works seamlessly with R’s vast library of packages, enabling you to perform specialized tasks and expand its capabilities to meet the unique needs of your projects.
+It works very well with R’s vast library of packages, enabling you to perform specialized tasks and expand its capabilities to meet the unique needs of your projects.
 Whether you're exploring basic data analysis or advanced statistical modeling, RStudio enhances the R programming process, removing technical barriers and allowing you to focus on deriving meaningful insights.

 ### Installing RStudio